 - i.
 Proportion of DKD (including those with ESKD, on dialysis or post-transplant) with annual measurement of lipid profile. - ii.
 Proportion of DKD achieving proposed lipid target levels. - iii.
 Proportion of DKD (including those with ESKD, on dialysis or post-transplant) taking statins for primary and secondary prevention of CVD. - iv.
 Proportion of DKD not on statins with documentation regarding discussion of lipid management. - v.
-Proportion of DKD on alternative hypolipidaemic agent e.g. ezetimibe, fibrate, PCKS9 inhibitor, icosapent ethyl.
+Proportion of DKD on alternative hypolipidaemic agent.